awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/source-adding.md

 The method you use to add a second source to a flow is dependent on the type of source that you want to use:
 + [Standard source](source-adding-standard.md) – Uses content from any source that is not a VPC source or an entitled source\.
 + [VPC source](source-adding-vpc.md) – Uses content that comes from a VPC that you configure\.

+From the MediaConnect console, you can view Amazon CloudWatch metrics to [monitor the source health](monitor-source-health.md) of an active flow\.